1Bira/BilhetagemCentralTelefonica/README.md

 # BilhetagemCentralTelefonica
-System in javascript language.
+System in python language.
 That performs collection and handling of calls in tickets in several telephone exchanges.